 LODI: Founded in 1811, Lodi is the oldest settlement in Medina County.
 It was originally called Harrisville, in honor of the family that founded it.
 It was later renamed to Lodi, the Indian chief who lived nearby; to prevent confusion with another village in Ohio.
 Ainsworth Street, part of the 'Downtown Circle', is named after Chief Lodi's Daughter.
 Lodi hosts the annual Sweet Corn Festival in the middle of July.
 This three-day-long event begins with a large parade through the town square.
 Other attractions include fair food, amusement rides, and a popular tug-of-war.

-The Wadsworth Howard Hanna Office has a true sense of “Community”.
-Because our team loves the communities we live in, we participate in community based events; such as the Wadsworth Blue Tip Parade, which takes place every June in beautiful Downtown Wadsworth.
-We also participate in the Norton Cider Fest Parade, which is held every September in the Loyal Oak area of Norton.
+The Wadsworth Howard Hanna Office has a true sense of “Community”, because our team loves the communities we live in.
+We participate in community based events; such as the Wadsworth Blue Tip Parade, which takes place every June in beautiful Downtown Wadsworth.

-CHILDREN'S FREE CARE FUNDRAISER: Every Howard Hanna office holds a fundraiser "Choo Choo Chow Chow" for the Children's Free Care Fund every November or December.
+CHILDREN'S FREE CARE FUNDRAISER: Every Howard Hanna office holds a fundraiser "Choo Choo Chow Chow" for the Children's Free Care Fund every October.
 This benefits children who do not have enough healthcare coverage for the medical treatments they so desperately need.
-Our 2013 event was held in November at the Galaxy and was a huge success!
+Our 2014 event was held in October at the Galaxy and was a huge success!
 All proceeds went to local Childrens Hospital's.
 Please join us to help make this a success every year.
 Your tax-deductible donations are always welcome.